Small Business Disaster Recovery: Building IT Resilience That Actually Works

 Healthcare practices, legal firms, and financial services face additional requirements around data protection and retention.
 HIPAA, for example, requires specific controls around protected health information that extend to backup systems.

-HIPAA-compliant backup solutions exist, but compliance requires more than just checking a box—it requires documented procedures, access controls, and audit trails that your backup strategy must support.
+HIPAA-compliant backup solutions exist, but compliance requires more than purchasing a compliant product—it requires documented procedures, access controls, and audit trails that your backup strategy must support.

-Cloud backup: $100-500/year for basic capacity, scaling with storage needs Local NAS: $600-1,500 one-time, with ongoing drive replacement costs UPS protection: A unit like the APC SMT1500C (~$660) protects against power events Testing time: 8-16 hours of staff time annually for proper testing Documentation: One-time effort to create, minimal maintenance thereafter
+Cloud backup: $100-500/year for basic capacity, scaling with storage needs (most 10-person offices should budget for the 1.25TB tier or higher) Local NAS: $600-1,500 one-time, with ongoing drive replacement costs UPS protection: A unit like the APC SMT1500C ($700-900) protects against power events Testing time: 8-16 hours of staff time annually for proper testing Documentation: One-time effort to create, minimal maintenance thereafter

 The calculation is straightforward: estimate your daily revenue, add the cost of staff sitting idle, factor in emergency recovery services if you don't have internal IT, and consider the customer relationships at risk.
 For most businesses, even a few days of downtime exceeds the annual cost of proper protection.